-- CO1: Explain the fundamentals of research methodology. - CO2: Elucidate the classification of scales and sampling methods. - CO3: Apply the hypothesis testing in research methodology. - CO4: Explain the methods of Data Analysis in research. - CO5: Discuss about report writing.
+- On the successful completion of the course, students will be able to - CO1: Explain the fundamentals of research methodology. - CO2: Elucidate the classification of scales and sampling methods. - CO3: Apply the hypothesis testing in research methodology. - CO4: Explain the methods of Data Analysis in research. - CO5: Discuss about report writing.

-- 9. Panneerselvam, R., Research Methodology, Prentice-Hall of India, New Delhi, 2004. - 10.
-Kothari, C.R., Research Methodology Methods and Techniques, New Age International.
+9. Panneerselvam, R., Research Methodology, Prentice-Hall of India, New Delhi, 2004.

+Kothari, C.R., Research Methodology - Methods and Techniques, New Age International.
+10.